-- 7.1 Do refer those who approach you for planning, procedural or technical advice to officers. - 7.2 Don't agree to any formal meeting with applicants, developers or groups of objectors where you can avoid it.
+- 7.1 Do refer those who approach you for planning, procedural or technical advice to officers. - 7.2 Don't agree to any formal meeting with applicants, developers or groups of objectors where you can avoid itand particularly between the submission of an application and the planning meeting where it is to be determined.
 Where you feel that a formal meeting would be useful in clarifying the issues, you should never seek to arrange that meeting yourself but should request the Head of Planning and Policy organise it.
-The officer will then ensure that those present at the meeting are advised from the start that the discussions will not bind the authority to any particular course of action, that the meeting is properly recorded on the application file and the record of the meeting is disclosed when the application is considered by the Planning meetings.
+The officer will then ensure that those present at the meeting are advised from the start that the discussions will not bind the authority to any particular course of actionand that views expressed are provisional, that the meeting is properly recorded on the application file and the record of the meeting is disclosed when the application is considered by the Planning meetings.